Tree¶

 When setting this property:

-• Otherwise, the value must be an dictionary or an iterable, which is copied into a new TreeSource as shown here.
+Otherwise, the value must be a dictionary or an iterable, which is copied into a new TreeSource as shown here.

 Is the widget currently enabled? i.e., can the user interact with the widget?
 Tree widgets cannot be disabled; this property will always return True; any attempt to modify it will be ignored.